antoniobrandaodesign/ab_boilerplate/README.md

 - Upload production build to FTP.
 Entering hostname in gulp task is necessary.
 Username and Password will be prompted in the console

 ### gulp build_dev
-- Creates a DEVELOPMENT build
+- Creates a DEVELOPMENT build.
+Starts by completely deleting previous build

 ### gulp build_prod
-- Creates a PRODUCTION build
+- Creates a PRODUCTION build.
+Starts by completely deleting previous build